Quantum Mechanics in a Time-Asymmetric Universe: On the Nature of the Initial Quantum State: The Initial Projection Hypothesis

-Secondly, on the universal scale, we do not need to impose an additional probability or typicality measure on the Hilbert space. $\hat{W}_{PH} (t_0)$ is mathematically equivalent to an integral over projection onto each normalized state vectors (wave functions) compatible with PH \emph{with respect to a Lebesgue measure}.
-But here we are not defining $\hat{W}_{PH} (t_0)$ in terms of state vectors.
-Rather, we are thinking of $\hat{W}_{PH} (t_0)$ as a geometric object in the Hilbert space: the (normalized) projection operator onto $\mathscr{H}_{PH}$.
+Secondly, on the universal scale, we do not need to impose an additional probability or typicality measure on the Hilbert space. $\hat{W}_{IPH} (t_0)$ is mathematically equivalent to an integral over projection onto each normalized state vectors (wave functions) compatible with PH \emph{with respect to a normalized surface area measure $\mu$}.
+But here we are not defining $\hat{W}_{IPH} (t_0)$ in terms of state vectors.
+Rather, we are thinking of $\hat{W}_{IPH} (t_0)$ as a geometric object in the Hilbert space: the (normalized) projection operator onto $\mathscr{H}_{PH}$.
 That is the \emph{intrinsic} understanding of the density matrix.\footnote{After writing the paper, I discovered that David Wallace has come to a similar idea in a forthcoming paper.
 There are some subtle differences.
 He proposes that we can reinterpret probability distributions in QSM as actual mixed states.
 Consequently, the problem of statistical mechanical probability is ``radically transformed'' (if not eliminated) in QSM.
 Wallace's proposal is compatible with different probability distributions and hence different mixed states of the system.
 It does not require one to choose a particular quantum state such as (\ref{PHID}).
-In contrast, I propose a particular, natural initial quantum state of the universe based on the PH subspace---the normalized projection onto the PH subspace (\ref{PHID}).
+Moreover, it is compatible with there being an underlying pure state.
+In contrast, I propose a particular, natural initial quantum state of the universe based on the PH subspace---the normalized projection onto the PH subspace (\ref{PHID}), and there is no underlying pure state.
 As we discuss in \S5.1, this also leads to the elimination of statistical mechanical probability, since the initial state is fixed in the theory.
 Moreover, as we discuss below, the natural state inherits the simplicity of the PH subspace, which has implications for the nature of the quantum state.
 For a more detailed comparison, see \cite{chen2018valia}. }